jameshanlon/jameshanlon.github.io/content/silicon-infra.md

 {{ macros.imagenothumb('silicon-infra/cdc-rdc-check.png') }}

 - **Simulation testbench**.
 A simulation test bench requires a representation of the design, a verification environment and test stimulus.
 Test stimulus is often randomly generated.
-Coverage (structural or functional) can be collected during simulation, and when many test instances are run for a particular test generator or over a larger regression of different test generators, coverage may need to be merged then reported on.
-Simulation is typically performed on an RTL representation, but is also done on gate-level netlists and with delay annotations.
+Coverage (structural or functional) can be collected during simulation and when many test instances are run for a particular test generator or over a larger regression of different test generators, coverage may need to be merged then reported on.
+Simulation is typically performed on an RTL representation, but can also be performed on gate-level netlists and with and without delay annotations.

 {{ macros.imagenothumb('silicon-infra/simulation-flow.png') }}